-Sunday Tweet Storm: Trump Fires Off 30 Messages Over 12-Hour Period
+Sunday Tweet Storm: Trump Fires Off 30 Messages Over A 12-Hour Period

 “Should Federal Election Commission and/or FCC look into this?
 There must be Collusion with the Democrats and, of course, Russia!
 Such one sided media coverage, most of it Fake News,” he added in another tweet.

 These Twitter messages, however, pale in comparison to what Trump retweeted later on in the day.
-As previously reported by The Inquisitr, the president shared content from multiple accounts peddling bizarre, far-right conspiracy theories: QAnon, and Pizzagate.
+As previously reported by The Inquisitr, the president shared content from multiple accounts peddling bizarre, far-right conspiracy theories, like QAnon, and Pizzagate.

-One of the individuals Trump retweeted appears to be an ardent QAnon follower and conspiracy theorist, and the other an anti-Muslim bigot who believes that Barack Obama is a pedophile.
-Trump also retweeted a series of posts by far-right conspiracy theorist and social media personality, Jack Posobiec, known for pushing the Pizzagate conspiracy theory.
+One of the individuals Trump retweeted appears to be an ardent QAnon follower and conspiracy theorist, and the other is a anti-Muslim bigot who believes that Barack Obama is a pedophile.
+Trump also retweeted a series of posts by far-right conspiracy theorist and social media personality Jack Posobiec, known for pushing the Pizzagate conspiracy theory.

 Puzzled by the president’s “unhinged” behavior, the Daily Beast reached out to the White House for comment.
 The publication talked to Press Secretary Sarah Huckabee Sanders about Trump’s Sunday Twitter storm, asking whether Trump’s tweets “speak for themselves.”